allan-tulane/sp25-recitation-05-JaretSolomon/answers.md

 Python uses a sorting algorithm called [*Timsort*](https://en.wikipedia.org/wiki/Timsort), designed by Tim Peters.
 Compare the fastest of your sorting implementations to the Python sorting function `sorted`, conducting the tests in 1b above.

 1c. tim-sort can be seen in the table above.
-It is faster than any of the other algorithms implemented in this lab.
+It is faster than the other algorithms in this lab.
+As shown in the table, Timsort is the fastest across all tested sizes, beating both fixed- and random-pivot quicksorts and far surpassing selection sort for large n.